Over the years, we’ve seen QR Codes used in many industries and segments such as:

 How PINS works

-Vehicles abandoned, stolen, or involved in an accident are seized by the police on a regular basis.
-The pictures of such vehicles along with ID details (model, make, color, registration, engine no., etc.) are uploaded on their website.
+Police seizes the vehicles that are abandoned, stolen, or involved in an accident.
+Next, they upload the pictures of such vehicles along with ID details (model, make, color, registration, engine no., etc.) on their website.

-QR Code stickers encoded with this information is generated and printed with a detailed report.
+They generate QR Code stickers having this information and print them with a detailed report.